sjsrey/pysal_introduction/pysal.md

 In addition to interactive shells and GUI clients, users can interface with PySAL through toolkit architectures of geographic information systems (GIS) such as ArcGIS and QGIS.
-Figure displays an example of an early toolbox for ArcGIS 10.1.
+Figure displays an example of an early version of a toolbox for ArcGIS 10.1.[^esri]

 ![ArcGIS PySAL Toolbox](src/10_arctool.png)

+[^esri]: At the time of writing the ArcGIS toolbox is in Alpha with a stable release planned for spring 2014.

 #### Web Services